Rosh Pina (Washington, D.C.)

+Rosh Pina (ראש פינה) is a lay-led Modern Orthodox Jewish congregation and synagogue that meets in the Dupont Circle neighborhood of Washington, D.C., in the United States.

-Rosh Pina (ראש פינה) is a lay-led independent minyan in Washington, D.C.
-It meets for Shabbat morning services twice a month in the National Museum of American Jewish Military History (NMAJMH).
+The independent congregation meets for Shabbat morning services twice a month in the National Museum of American Jewish Military History (NMAJMH).
 It also meets occasionally for Friday night and holiday services, in addition to organizing social and educational events such as shabbatonim and parties to celebrate Hanukkah, Purim and other Jewish holidays.

 Overview

-Rosh Pina's website describes it as "a dati community built around a common commitment to halakha, tefillah, and equality.
-It was founded in 2007 as a partnership minyan in order to provide a Religious environment that was more inclusive of women's participation than traditional Orthodox synagogues.
+Rosh Pina describes it as "a dati community built around a common commitment to halakha, tefillah, and equality.
+It was founded in 2007 as a partnership minyan in order to provide a religious environment that was more inclusive of women's participation than traditional Orthodox synagogues.